Skip to content

 How do I know if I have a disability?

-You are considered to have a disability if you have a physical or mental impairment or medical condition that substantially limits a major life activity, or if you have a history or record of such an impairment or medical condition.
-The online Voluntary Self-Identification of Disability form in the Qualtrics survey includes a list of physical and mental conditions that may be considered a disability under the Americans with Disabilities Act (ADA).
-Please note, this is not an expansive or complete list of disabilities.
+You are considered to have a disability if you have a physical or mental impairment or medical condition that substantially limits one or more major life activities, or if you have a history or record of such an impairment or medical condition.
+The online Voluntary Self-Identification of Disability survey includes a list of physical and mental conditions that may be considered a disability under the Americans with Disabilities Act (ADA).
+Please note, this is not a comprehensive or complete list of disabilities.
 This list is provided to help educate you, but you will not be asked to disclose a specific disability.

 I am concerned about others knowing if I have a disability.
 Do I have to disclose this?

 You are not required to disclose information about your disability.
-Please be assured that any information disclosed within the self-identification survey will be strictly confidential and will not be shared with your supervisor, manager or others within your department.
+Please be assured that any information disclosed within the self-identification survey is strictly confidential and will not be shared with your supervisor, manager or others within your department.
 Additionally, no one at the University can treat you adversely or take any action against you for having a disability.
 If you do not want to participate in the voluntary self-identification of disability, the option “I don’t wish to answer” is provided, and submission of self-identification of disability information is voluntary.
-You will not be subject to any adverse treatment if you select “I don’t wish to answer”.
-Even if you do not wish to designate your status, we hope you still click on the survey and select “I don’t wish to answer” because doing so still helps the university comply with reporting requirements.
-For more information on why voluntarily disclosing disability status is important, please view the information, video, and resources at https://www.dol.gov/ofccp/SelfIdVideo.html.
+You will not be subject to any adverse treatment if you select, “I don’t wish to answer.”
+Even if you do not wish to designate your status, we hope you will still participate in the survey and select, “I don’t wish to answer” because doing so still helps the University comply with reporting requirements.
+For more information on why voluntarily disclosing disability status is important, please view the following information, video, and resources at https://www.dol.gov/ofccp/SelfIdVideo.html.

 My disability does not really affect my work.
 Can I still report it?

 Yes.
-Self-identification of disability status does not initiate the Americans with Disabilities (ADA) accommodation process.
+Self-identification of disability status does not initiate the Americans with Disabilities (ADA) workplace accommodation process.

 Why collect self-identification of disability data on just employees with disabilities?